pretix/pretix-docs/docs/topics/taxes.md

 # Taxes

-In most legislations, you are required to pay taxes for sales you make using pretix. pretix lets you make sure that you pay the correct amount of tax for each sale.
+In most legislations, you are required to pay taxes for sales you make using pretix. pretix gives you the tools you need to make sure that you pay the appropriate tax for each sale.
 You can set up a tax rule for each relevant tax rate, and then assign that tax rule to each individual product.

 The amount of taxes you need to pay for each product depend on your local legislation, the type of your business, and a number of other factors.